Privacy Policy

 Bayley Stuart regards the security of your personal information as a priority and takes reasonable steps to protect your information from loss and unauthorised access, destruction, use, modification or disclosure.

-We also train our staff on the importance of maintaining the confidentiality of personal information and the privacy of individuals.
+We also train our staff on the importance of compliance with the Privacy Act and it’s internal policies, particularly given the Office of the Australian Information Commissioner (OAIC’s) increasingly enforcement led approach to ensure we are maintaining the confidentiality of personal information and the privacy of individuals.

-We will only grant access to your personal information where you have specifically stipulated this (for example you have a nominated financial planner or legal representative) or we are required to do so by law.
-Where investments are held jointly, by a trust which you are beneficiary of or by a business you are director of, we may disclose information about you or your investment to other parties associated with this legal entity during the course of administering your investment.
+Where investments are held jointly, by a trust which you are beneficiary of or by a business you are director of, we may disclose information about you or your investment to other parties associated with that legal entity during the course of administering your investment.

 We collect, hold, use and disclose personal information in order to provide and administer our products and services including to assess whether to offer our financial products to you and in the ongoing management of your investment.